Andrew Simpson, Bringing Passion to the AML World

 “A lot of vendors will talk to you and say they have the best technology.
 That’s not what we are trying to do.
 We are trying to deliver on our promise of success for the customer.
 If that means we need to have the best technology to do that, we will.
 Everyone’s obsession here is what we can achieve for the customer.
 I think that is the difference.”

-Part of Alessa’s driving force is to never be satisfied.
+Part of Alessa’s driving force is never to be satisfied.

 Simpson said if a year from now you can look back on something you created and see ways it could be better, you are fully doing your job.